Toyota Pickup Rack & Pinion Conversion Kit

 Solve your sloppy steering issues on your 1989-1995 Toyota Pickup!
 Ditch that old steering box and upgrade to a rack and pinion setup.
 These kits include the rack mount, steering shaft, firewall bearing and grade 8 hardware.
 All you need is a 1974-1978 Ford Mustang II, or 1985-1995 Ford Mustang 5.0 rack and pinion and the rack bushings of your choosing.
 That's it for parts, I provide everything else.

 1979-1988: These kits work well on older Toyota pickups but a few modifications are needed.
-You'll need a steering column and firewall plate from an 89-95 pickup or 4runner equipped WITH U-JOINT inside the firewall.
+You'll need a steering column and firewall plate from an 89-95 pickup or 4runner.
 You can also use a tilt column from a 4runner.

 If you're running a header, you may need to bash a few of the primaries with a large hammer or shim your driver's side motor mount with axle shims.
 Turbo swaps can usually get the downpipe around the shaft with no issues.
 Engine swaps have shown to clear pretty well.